Sustainable Homes Professional (SHP)

 Are there discounts or scholarships?

 Group discounts and custom classes can be created on an individual basis; contact Earth Advantage (EA) for details.
-Currently, there are no grants or scholarships available through EA.
+Three (3) full-tuition scholarships worth $1,600 each will be awarded.